kimkc1/IN4MTX124/README.md

 # IN4MTX124

-To run the program make sure you are in the campus-connect directory cd campus-connect
+To run the program make sure you are in the campus-connect directory \n cd campus-connect
 Make sure all front end dependcies are installed npm install